RMeissner2018/DataScienceWithRFromElsewhere/01_ShirinsplaygRound/01_RedWineKaggle/ReadMe.md

 potentially well explained) example.
 - Use a kaggle data set to get familiar with kaggle, the way it presents data and more

+# Goal
+1. Can we predict the quality of a wine based on one of its properties?

 # More on this example
 - Has been documented here, too: https://www.kaggle.com/meepbobeep/intro-to- regression-and-classification-in-r